Skip to content

 Do budget iPad holders under $20 work for live performances?

 Not reliably.
-I tested two budget options and both drifted 10-15 degrees every 30 minutes under an iPad Air load.
+Budget options tend to drift 10-15 degrees every 30 minutes under an iPad Air load.
 For home practice or casual use, they’re fine.
 For live sets lasting 45 minutes or more, invest in a holder with spring-loaded grip tension like the AirTurn Manos or Hercules DG305B.

 Can you use these holders with Android tablets?

 Yes, every holder in this guide uses expandable arms or spring clips sized by tablet dimensions, not by brand.
 As long as your Android tablet falls within the holder’s size range (typically 7 to 12.9 inches), it fits.
-I tested the AirTurn Manos with a Samsung Galaxy Tab S9 and it locked in the same way as an iPad Pro.
+The AirTurn Manos locks a Samsung Galaxy Tab S9 the same way it locks an iPad Pro.